Menu

 It seems as though the more Google refines the algorithms and reaches pinnacle Google, the more that SEOs are basically digital marketing agents.
 Right now the hot things are content marketing, inbound marketing, advanced content, video and other things expected of your run of the mill marketing agencies.
 So why not just do what Google says?

 The concern that a lot of SEOs will have, especially those that haven't reviewed exactly what Google have to say on the subject, is that it nullifies the need for us, which is entirely inaccurate.
 "The Death of SEO" is a phrase that has reached hysteric levels of hyperbole.
 The complete destruction of SEO is never going to happen.
 That would be the case if getting your site into line by Google standards was as simple as making one and having a coffee, but it isn't.
-There is still plenty to do technically onsite and the years of studying, testing and measuring that companies like us have done gives us an advantage when it comes to designing link-worthy content and optimising it for search engines.
+There is still plenty to do technically onsite and the years of studying, testing and measuring that companies like us have done gives us an advantage when it comes to designing link-worthy content and optimizing it for search engines.
 SEOs with a marketing streak make fantastic digital marketers but digital marketers rarely make good SEOs without the knowledge.
-You can create the best content but if you haven't done the research to know that it will gain traction online, or optimised it so that your site gets attributed good PageRank for it, then you might as well be doing nothing.
+You can create the best content but if you haven't done the research to know that it will gain traction online, or optimized it so that your site gets attributed good PageRank for it, then you might as well be doing nothing.

 Okay So What Does Google Say?